1969–1970 Harvard University anti-Vietnam War protests: Bombing of the Harvard Semitic Museum

 The Harvard Semitic Museum, now the Harvard Museum of the Ancient Near East, housed the Center for International Affairs (CFIA) on the top floors of its building.
 It provided economic advisory to developing countries and conducted research on international issues, but it was accused by the Students for a Democratic Society in 1965 as supporting the anti-Communist regime in Indonesia.
 Henry Kissinger was an Associate Director at the Center, but was working as Richard Nixon’s National Security Advisor at the time of the bombing.
 These factors made the CFIA and by extension the building in which it was housed a prime target for anti-war groups.

 On October 14, 1970, a few minutes after 1am, a bomb placed in the desk of an Army colonel visiting Harvard for independent study, exploded on the third floor of the museum.
-Roughly 25 minutes early, a woman telephoned a warning to the Harvard Police.
+Roughly 25 minutes earlier, a woman telephoned a warning to the Harvard Police.
 No one was in the building at that time.

 In a letter sent to Boston news outlets the following day, the Proud Eagle Tribe claimed responsibility, describing themselves as a group of "revolutionary women" aiming to destroy "Amerikan [sic] imperialism".
 Museum staff had seen two unidentified young women in the building about 4 pm the day before the bombing.
 The FBI investigated but the case was not solved.